 The number of awards given by SCAR will depend on the quality of the applications and the total budget available.
 The amount of each individual award will take into account local factors.

-The scheme is for any scientists and academics (more than five years after completing their PhD) whose research contributes to SCAR's objectives, as embodied in the Science Groups, Scientific Research Programmes and Programme Planning Groups.
+The scheme is for any scientists and academics (more than five years after completing their PhD) whose research contributes to SCAR's objectives, as embodied in the Science Groups, Scientific Research Programmes and Humanities and Social Sciences.
 The host institute must be in or operated by one of the SCAR Member countries and must be a country different from that of (i) the candidate's current position and (ii) the candidate's origin (although the latter may be waived at the discretion of the Selection Committee).
 Visiting Scholarships are awarded purely by competitive selection.